FACT-Finder-Web-Components/documentation/markdown/en/ff-asn.md

 ```

 ## Styling slider groups
-The only exception is the ´ff-asn-group-slider´.
+The only exception is the `ff-asn-group-slider`.
 To style slider groups
-you need to use the ff-asn-group-slider element.
+you need to use the `ff-asn-group-slider` element.

 ```html
 <ff-asn-group-slider></ff-asn-group-slider>